ibm-cloud-docs/solution-tutorials/satellite-tour.hidden.md

 This tutorial guides you through the architecture and components of a {{site.data.keyword.satellitelong_notm}} location.
 {:shortdesc}

 With {{site.data.keyword.satellitelong_notm}}, you use your own compute infrastructure that is in your on-premises data center, other cloud providers, or edge networks to create a {{site.data.keyword.satelliteshort}} location.
-Then, you use the capabilities of {{site.data.keyword.satelliteshort}} to run {{site.data.keyword.cloud_notm}} services on your infrastructure, and consistently deploy, manage, and control your app workloads.
+Then, you use the capabilities of {{site.data.keyword.satelliteshort}} to run {{site.data.keyword.cloud_notm}} services on your infrastructure, and consistently deploy, manage, and control your app workloads through a single pane of glass.

 Your {{site.data.keyword.satelliteshort}} location includes tools like {{site.data.keyword.satelliteshort}} Link and {{site.data.keyword.satelliteshort}} Config to provide additional capabilities for securing and auditing network connections in your location and consistently deploying, managing, and controlling your apps and policies across clusters in the location.